saaqebs/covid19-newjersey/README.md

 ## Additional Notes

 As of April 26, all counties have been reporting township case numbers.
-However, some counties began disclosing the data later than other counties, creating a discord in the data.
+However, some counties began disclosing the data later than other counties (eg. Atlantic and Mercer County), creating a discord in the data.

+There was no publication of data on May 1, 2020.
+This is the only day that they did not publish an article with the updated data since March 25, 2020.

-Most counties with high rates of infection have been posting daily, but other counties have been updating a variable amount of days.
+Most (if not all) counties with high rates of infection have been posting daily, but other counties have been updating a variable amount of days.

+**Important:** I recently found a bug of duplicate municipality names and am actively working on fixing it.
+(5/1/2020)

 Visit [NJ.com/coronavirus](https://www.nj.com/coronavirus/) for more information regarding COVID-19 in New Jersey.